Liverpool city centre: Pride Quarter

 The Lisbon pub on the corner of Stanley Street and Victoria Street has catered for the LGBT community since well before the 1970s.
 During the 1970s, the area in and around Stanley Street became more relevant as an LGBT neighbourhood with the opening of Paco's Bar, Jody's and The Curzon.

-Prior to this, the established meeting places for the largely underground gay community were in a number of venues surrounding Queen Square, however, due to their demolition to make way for the new St Johns Shopping Centre, the community began to give more focus to Stanley Street.
+Before this, the established meeting places for the largely underground gay community were in a number of venues surrounding Queen Square, however, due to their demolition to make way for the new St Johns Shopping Centre, the community began to give more focus to Stanley Street.
 By the 1980s and 1990s, the Stanley Street gay village continued to grow with the opening of more gay bars and clubs.

 In 2011, Liverpool became the first city in the UK to officially recognise its gay quarter with rainbow street signs.
 New street signs featuring a rainbow arch were unveiled on Stanley Street, Cumberland Street, Temple Lane, Eberle Street and Temple Street to acknowledge the significance and history of the area for the city's LGBT community.

 In 2012, the gay district was rebranded as the Pride Quarter with support from the LCR Pride Foundation and Marketing Liverpool.
 Thirteen LGBT venues located in the quarter celebrated its establishment with an indoor festival.

 Today, Liverpool's Pride Quarter attracts thousands of people every week from all over the UK and beyond who come to experience the varied nightlife.